Quinn Evans Architects Recognized for Interior Transformation of Acclaimed Recital Hall

 September 10, 2019

-The modernization of the Terrace Theater, the acclaimed recital hall at the John F. Kennedy Center for the Performing Arts, has been recognized with a national Metamorphosis Award by Retrofit magazine.
-The award honors Quinn Evans Architects’ renovation of the theater’s interior, including the seating layout, finishes, systems, theater operations, and lobby.
+The modernization of the Terrace Theater, the acclaimed recital hall at the John F. Kennedy Center for the Performing Arts, has been recognized with a national Metamorphosis Award by Retrofit Magazine.
+The award honors Quinn Evans’ renovation of the theater’s interior, including the seating layout, finishes, systems, theater operations, and lobby.

 The Terrace Theater had not been renovated since opening in 1978 as a gift from the people of Japan.
 While its acoustics were excellent, the space had worn finishes, aging systems, and a lack of stagecraft flexibility for a wide variety of programming.
 In keeping with the Kennedy Center’s mission of inclusiveness, administrators also sought to expand wheelchair access throughout the theater.